Are you an adviser? Go to Unbiased Pro

 Who is considered a high earner?

-In the UK, a high earner is typically someone earning over £50,270, which is when additional tax implications start to apply.
+In the UK, a high earner is typically someone earning over £50,270 per year, as this is the point at which higher rate taxes begin to apply.

 What is the importance of having a financial adviser as a high earner?